Refugees, Migration, IDPs

 Social Movements & Non-violent Resistance

-Yasmin is also a research coordinator at Free Rohingya Coalition; a global network of Rohingya activists and friends of Rohingyas who share common concerns about Myanmar’s ongoing genocide and the need for Rohingya survivors to play an active role in seeking a viable future for their community.
+She was a research coordinator at Free Rohingya Coalition, a global network of Rohingya activists and friends of Rohingyas who share common concerns about Myanmar’s genocide and the need for Rohingya survivors to play an active role in seeking a viable future for their community.

 She has worked on various projects such as the Time to Act: Rohingya Voices exhibition with the Canadian Museum for Human Rights, the Genocide Learning Tool with the Montréal Holocaust Museum and the Anthology: I Am A Rohingya where she published her poetry.
 She’s currently completing her undergraduate degree in political science.